134th Infantry Regiment Website

 This picture was taken while he was recuperating in England,

-On June 9, 1944, the third day after D-Day, John landed at Omaha Beach in Normandy.
+On May 7, 1944, John relocated to England.
+On July 6, 1944, he landed at Omaha Beach in Normandy.
 His division made their way to Saint-Lo, the location of the planned American breakout, and heavy fighting ensued.
-John was wounded by five machine gun plugs which lodged in one of his lungs.
+On July 17, 1944 John was wounded by five machine gun plugs which lodged in one of his lungs.
 He was sent back to England and received a Purple Heart for being wounded in battle.
-In December, 1944, John was sent back to his outfit because they requested that he return.
+On December 31, 1944, John was sent back to his outfit because they requested that he return.

 By the end of his military career, John had been promoted to the rank of second lieutenant, field commission.
 He did not have a chance to receive his bars before his death, so he was buried as a technical sergeant.
-John was interned in the U. S. Military Cemetery in Hamm, Luxembourg, and his name was inscribed upon the Memorial Park wall in Omaha.
+John is interned at the Luxembourg American Cemetery in Hamm, Luxembourg, and his name was inscribed upon the Memorial Park wall in Omaha, Nebraska.

 Biography and photographs submitted by Mr. Joe Henning.
 John L. Cantoni was Mr. Henning's great-uncle.